Airtable Export – The Ultimate Tutorial for Beginners and Experts

 If your base consists of multiple tables, you’ll have to download each view as a CSV.
 This is very inconvenient especially when you export data from Airtable as a backup.
 In this case, you’ll need to manually repeat the flow every time you want to update the backup copy.
 So, the following solution will be much more efficient.

-How to export data from Airtable automatically
+How to export Airtable data on a schedule

 Export contact info from Airtable to Google Sheets